From Books . . . to Buildings . . . GMCA will get you there . . .

 (GMAW, GTAW, FCAW, SMAW, Fillet Welds, Open Butt Plate Welds)

 Welders join objects together by applying heat or pressure.
-Skilled welders have a thorough knowledge of welding principals and metals.
+Skilled welders have a thorough knowledge of welding principles and metals.
 They use blueprints and drawings to build anything from ships to cars to bridges.
 Welders are also crucial in maintaining power plants and the entire piping industry of all types and have the opportunity to travel throughout the year.

-• Stick(SMAW) operations making fillet and groove welds in all positions within a limited thickness range on carbon steel
+• Stick (SMAW) operations making fillet and groove welds in all positions within a limited thickness range on carbon steel.

-• Flux-Core(FCAW-SS/GS) operations making fillet and groove welds in all positions within a limited thickness range on carbon steel.
+• Flux-Core (FCAW-SS/GS) operations making fillet and groove welds in all positions within a limited thickness range on carbon steel.

-• Tig(GTAW) operations making fillet and groove welds in all positions within a limited thickness range on carbon steel, and in limited positions within a limited thickness range of austenitic stainless steel and aluminum.
+• TIG (GTAW) operations making fillet and groove welds in all positions within a limited thickness range on carbon steel, and in limited positions within a limited thickness range of austenitic stainless steel and aluminum.

 View full course catalog